 So, that’s my synopsis of South Africa – great scenery, stunning diving, challenging golf, endless walking, delicious wines and nation forming history.

-Have you been there yet?
+Have you been yet?